Vittozich/laravel-SOLID-and-Utests-test-app/README.md

 - if you need (but you really need) clear (refresh) database after each test need to `use RefreshDatabase;` in test class with use requirement above class `use Illuminate\Foundation\Testing\RefreshDatabase;`
 - check logic of the methods and create regression test to testing mistakes and errors.
+- you can get out method and protected attributes to parent and make code cleaner.

 <hr><br>